-Pam’s biggest realization from working with Neurvana Health was “getting that diagnosis, to feel not-crazy.”
+Pam’s biggest realization from working with Neurvana Naturopathic Medicine was “getting that diagnosis, to feel not-crazy.”
 Read on to find out how Pam finally got her diagnosis after 20 years.

 My name is Pam Purnell and I’m from Calgary, AB.